pv-baxi/esp32ess/docs/README.md

 ### Optical impulse receiver circuit

 For receiving the infrared 1/10000kWh impulses from my power meter, I build a small circuit based on the LM393 comperator IC.
-Note the the IR diode is actually a TRANSMITTER diode from an old remote control.
+Note the the IR diode is actually a **transmitter** diode from an old remote control.
 All my available reveiver diodes didn't work due to the wrong wavelength of the grey filter plastics.
 But in my experiments I noticed that a transmitter diode (with shiny plastics) also works nicely as receiver.

 Please find the circuit below (also avalable as [KiCad Schematic](optical_circuit.kicad_sch)):